scieloorg/scielo_scholarly_data/README.md

-# Scielo Scholarly Data
+# SciELO Scholarly Data
-This repository contains a set of tools responsive for processing scientific publication data (also knows, in part, as **scholarly data**).
-The methods we develop comprise standardization, normalization, and deduplication processes.
+This repository contains a set of tools responsible for processing scientific publication data (also known, in part, as **scholarly data**).
+The methods we develop cover standardization, normalization, and deduplication processes.

 ## Installation